apache/trafficserver/doc/appendices/command-line/traffic_cache_tool.en.rst

    Specific the average object size in bytes.
 This is used in various computations.
 It is identical to :ts:cv:`proxy.config.cache.min_average_object_size`.

+.. option:: --input

+    Specify the input file or disk.

 ===========
 Commands
 ===========